Chapter 26:

 Nate chuckled, leant in close and said, “You’d be surprised, sir, just how many noblemen like to pop down here on ‘business’ with their mistresses.
 We got so many of them my wife and I turned our biggest bedroom into one befitting of such regal gentlemen.”

 David laughed with Nate.
 “I see.
 Well, I can assure you that I won’t need that.
-We both wanted to get out of our home for a while, so we decided to come and take a small vacation down here at Black Port.”
+We both wanted to get away from home for a while, so we decided to come and take a small vacation down here at Black Port.”

 “Were you worried about those murders in Stonefall, sir?”